 The prosecution insisted to jurors that if they believe Wael was in the woods on Aug.
 22, 2007, then he's the killer.

-But the defense maintained in closing arguments that the events leading up to Wasel's death, which included impersonating police officers and a theft scheme at Wasel's work, were minor.
+But the defense maintained in that the events leading up to Wasel's death, which included at Wasel's work, were minor.
 Defense attorney Jason Shapiro argued the police focused too narrowly on Wael at the expense of other leads.
 He raised concerns about unidentified DNA found on Wasel's wallet and suspicious men seen coming out of the woods where the body was found a few days after investigators allege Wasel was killed.

 "They don't care about anything like suspicous men or a simple robbery," said Shapiro, who later added, "My client had no dirt, no wounds, no blood, no marks on his face or body."